LoanpyDataHub/ronataswestoldturkic/docs/mkcldf.rst

 The ``-e`` flag will install all necessary dependencies in development mode.
 I.e. if you modify any code in those repositories, changes will apply immediately.
-Remember to run this command from the directory where all your GitHub repositories are stored.
+Remember to run these commands from the directory where all your GitHub repositories are stored.

 .. code-block:: sh